Shamsullo/dstack_test_task/README.md

 ```
 ## Functions and flow
 1.  **Argument Parsing:** Parse command-line arguments using argparse to get Docker image name, bash command, AWS CloudWatch group and stream names, and AWS credentials.
-2. **AWS CloudWatch Client Creation:** Create a boto3 client for CloudWatch using provided AWS credentials and region.
+2. **AWS CloudWatch Client Creation:** Create a boto3 client for CloudWatch using the provided AWS credentials and region.
 3. **Ensure CloudWatch Log Group and Stream Existence:** Check if the specified log group and stream exist in CloudWatch, create them if not.
 4. **Run Docker Container:** Use Docker SDK to run a container with the specified image and command.
 5. **Stream Logs to CloudWatch:** Continuously stream logs from the Docker container to the specified CloudWatch log group and stream.